Development Associate - KidsPlay Children's MuseumCompany: KidsPlay Children's Museum

 - Annual reports for the Museum

-- Identify potential major donors – individuals, corporations and foundations; cultivate relationships; solicit and maintain on-going communications.
+- Identify and qualify potential major donors – individuals, corporations and foundations; cultivate relationships; solicit and maintain on-going communications.

-- Develop and implement new fundraising initiatives in targeted communities, acquiring support from individuals, foundations and corporations.
+- Develop and implement a new fundraising initiative in targeted communities, stewarding support from individuals, foundations and corporations.

-- Create a thorough donor profile for the Museum Director and Board of Directors to cultivate prospects, acquire donors and close gifts.
+- Create a thorough donor profile and relationship-building plan for the Museum Director and Board of Directors to cultivate prospects, acquire donors and close gifts.

 - Offer occasional training and regular resources to equip board members to be fully engaged spokespersons, fundraisers and advocates.

 - Demonstrate support of the museum’s mission, management and Board of Directors.

 - Perform any other required duties as requested by the Museum Director.

 - Keep confidential the business functions of the Museum including, but not limited to, customer information, employee issues, etc.

 The Development Associate:

 - Has patience and understanding for every person who is encountered.